Symposium on Cities and Evolution: July 24-25, 2008

 Timolynn Sams, Executive Director, Neighborhoods Partnership Network (NO)

-Krupali Uplekar,
+Krupali Uplekar, University of Notre Dame

 Scott Ball, Director, Professional Rebuilding Registry, Road Home Program